ubiquity/ubiquibot/README.md

 - `name` is a human-readable name
 - `weight` is a number that will be used to calculate the bounty price

+`command-settings` are setting to enable or disable a command

+- `name` is the name of the command
+- `enabled` is a `true` or `false` value to enable or disable a command

 `default-labels` are labels that are applied when an issue is created without any time or priority labels.

-`auto-pay-mode` can be `true` or `false` that enables or disables automatic payout of bounties when the issue is closed.
+`assistive-pricing` to create a new pricing label if it doesn't exist.
+Can be `true` or `false`.

-`analytics-mode` can be `true` or `false` that enables or disables weekly analytics collection by Ubiquity.
+`disable-analytics` can be `true` or `false` that disables or enables weekly analytics collection by Ubiquity.

+`payment-permit-max-price` sets the amount for automatic payout of bounties when the issue is closed

-`incentive-mode` can be `true` or `false` that enables or disables comment incentives.
+`comment-incentives` can be `true` or `false` that enable or disable comment incentives.
 These are comments in the issue by either the creator of the bounty or other users.

 `issue-creator-multiplier` is a number that defines a base multiplier for calculating incentive reward for the creator of the issue.

 `comment-element-pricing` defines how much is a part of the comment worth.
 For example `text: 0.1` means that any text in the comment will be multiplied by 0.1

-`max-concurrent-bounties` is the maximum number of bounties that can be assigned to a bounty hunter at once.
+`max-concurrent-assigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
 This excludes bounties with pending pull request reviews.

+`register-wallet-with-verification` can be `true` or `false`.
+If enabled, it requires a signed message to set wallet address.
+This prevents users from setting wallet address from centralized exchanges.

+`promotion-comment` is a comment that is appended to issue comment when a payment permit is generated.

 ## How to run locally